 Soil Conservation is the name given to a handful of techniques aimed at preserving the soil.
-Soil loss and loss of soil fertility can be traced back to a number of causes including over-use, erosion, salinization and chemical contamination.
+Soil loss and loss of soil fertility can be traced back to several causes, including over-use, erosion, salinization, and chemical contamination.

-Healthy soil is important for plants to grow and flourish.
-Taking necessary steps to conserve the soil is part of environmentally friendly lifestyle.
+Healthy soil is essential for plants to grow and flourish.
+We all must take the necessary steps to conserve the soil as part of an environmentally friendly lifestyle.
 There are several ways to conserve soil that can be done through agricultural practices or measures you take at home.

 Wikipedia defines soil conservation as,

-Methods and Techniques of Soil Conservation
+25+ Splendid Methods and Techniques of Soil Conservation

 Many different techniques have been invented throughout the years with the aim of preserving the nutrient level of the soil and preventing erosion.